rsdoiel/antenna/archives/2025/north_america_2025.28.md

 date: 2025-07-16, from: The Contrarian

-Thi week's 'rescission' scramble shows exactly why our elected officials need to stand up to tyrants.
+This week's 'rescission' scramble shows exactly why our elected officials need to stand up to tyrants.

 <br>